Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/offsets-ranges-positions.md

 TextSnapshotRange snapshotRange = versionRange.Translate(document.CurrentSnapshot);
 ```

-Version ranges also can be translated to a text range for particular lightweight [ITextVersion](xref:ActiproSoftware.Text.ITextVersion) that is also from the same document.
+Version ranges also can be translated to a text range for a particular lightweight [ITextVersion](xref:ActiproSoftware.Text.ITextVersion) that is also from the same document.

 ```csharp
 TextRange range = versionRange.Translate(document.CurrentSnapshot.Version);